Donate to Michigan Opera Theatre’s Annual Fund!

 The growth of Michigan Opera Theatre’s permanent Endowment Fund ensures the growth and future vitality of one of the region’s greatest cultural assets.
 You are invited to create your own legacy – your Avanti – through Michigan Opera Theatre.

-You may download and mail in the confidential reply form to indicate your gift or contact Christina Wagner, Annual Fund Manager, at 313.237.3236 or firstname.lastname@example.org.
+You may download and mail in the confidential reply form to indicate your gift or contact Amelia Gillis, Manager of Annual Fund, at 313.237.3402 or firstname.lastname@example.org.

 Planned giving, or charitable gift planning, refers to the process of making a charitable gift bequest as part of state planning.
 It is a process that requires serious consideration in light of donor’s overall estate plan.